jasontthai/jasonthai.me/_posts/2023-09-01-nextcloud-disaster-recovery-attempt.md

 echo 'Restoring nextcloud db.
 Done'
 ```

-# Conclusion
+# Summary
 Having a backup is essential, but it is also important to do a routine restore to make sure everything works as planned.
-This is a skill worth practicing.
+Software changes all the time.
+If we want to prevent unexpected breaking change to happen, stick to one version and only upgrade the software under supervision, not automatically.

 ----
 1. {: #ref-1} [https://mariadb.com/kb/en/mysqldump/](https://mariadb.com/kb/en/mysqldump/)